Philip Marsteller

-Col. Philip Marsteller (1741 – December 1803) was a Revolutionary War officer, businessman, and politician.
+Philip Marsteller (1741 – December 1803) was a Revolutionary War officer, businessman, and politician.
 A friend of George Washington, Marsteller served as mayor of Alexandria and as a pallbearer in Washington's funeral.

 Early life

-Philip Balthasar Marsteller was born in 1742 in Montgomery County, Pennsylvania, the son of German immigrants Frederick Ludwig Marsteller and his wife, Anna Barbara.
+Philip Balthasar Marsteller was born in 1742 in Montgomery County, Pennsylvania, the son of German immigrants Frederick Ludwig Marsteller and his wife, Anna Barbara, both from Pfungstadt, Hesse.
 When he was 21, he purchased land in Millcreek Township where he lived for several years.
 In 1773, he was a founding member of the Cedar Fire Company in Lebanon, Pennsylvania.

 In 1766, he married Magdalena Reiss.
 In 1770, they had one son, Phillip Godhelps Marsteller.

 American Revolutionary War

 During the Revolutionary War, Marsteller was highly involved in the cause of securing American independence from Great Britain.

 In 1776, Marsteller attended the Pennsylvania Constitutional Convention and assisted in recruitment of troops.
 During the war, he served as a lieutenant colonel in the 1st Battalion of the Lancaster County Militia and held other war-time posts including paymaster, purchasing agent, and as a militia leader during the Forage War.